thackl/gggenomes/README.md

 ## Installation

 gggenomes is available as stable release on CRAN (from v1.0.1).
-The lastest developmental versions are available on github.
+The latest developmental versions are available on github.

 ```R
 # Install from CRAN